uc-cdis/fence/docs/user.yaml_guide.md

 Arborist is very flexible: we could define an open policy per public program, or per public project, or even a single open policy with a list of all open resources.

+Note that the same can be done with `all_users_policies` instead of `anonymous_policies` if access should be granted to all authenticated users instead of both authenticated and non-authenticated users.

 ### The "/open" resource

 `/open` is a special resource supported by Gen3.
 It is only used for data files (in the `authz` field of indexd records).